Islandora/documentation/docs/installation/manual/installing-crayfish.md

 The following configuration files represent somewhat sensible defaults; you should take consideration of the logging levels in use, as this can vary in desirability from installation to installation.
 Also note that in all cases, `http` URLs are being used, as this guide does not deal with setting up https support.
 In a production installation, this should not be the case.
 These files also assume a connection to a PostgreSQL database; use a `pdo_mysql` driver and the appropriate `3306` port if using MySQL.

-*Note:*
+!!! note "Using JWT for Crayfish Authentication"
-> For Crayfish microservices use the `lexik_jwt_authentication` package.
+    For Crayfish microservices use the `lexik_jwt_authentication` package.
 They are configured to use the `JWT_PUBLIC_KEY` environment variable to find the public key we created earlier (`/opt/keys/syn_public.key`).
 Later on in this guide we will add the environment variable to the Apache configs, but you may alternatively write the path to the key in the `lexik_jwt_authentication.yaml` file that resides along-side the `security.yaml` files we edit in this section.

 #### Homarus (Audio/Video derivatives)